jstitch/MambuPy/doc/README.md

 ### Installation

-Currently MambuPy works on Python 2.7
+Currently MambuPy works on Python 2.7 and Python 3.6

 You may install MambuPy by git-cloning this repository on your local environment and making it available anywhere on your ``PYTHONPATH``.